You landed on Julian's portfolio!

 interactive

 environments within the Source engine.
-This experience ignited a deep motivation to
+This experience ignited a deep motivation

 delve

-further into the intricacies of game development and understand the mechanics behind
+further into the intricacies of game development and understand the mechanics

 bringing virtual worlds to life.